Rikj000/MoniGoMani/VERYQUICKSTART.md

 Please configurable/hyperoptable in the sell_params dictionary under the hyperopt results copy/paste section.
 Only used when `use_custom_stoploss` & `sell_params['sell___unclogger_enabled']` are both set to `True`!

-# Total Overall Signal Importance Calculator
+# Total Overall Signal Importance Calculator:
 Paste the `buy_params` & `sell_params` results from your HyperOpt over in the `/user_data/Total-Overall-Signal-Importance-Calculator.py` file.
-Then execute: `python ./user_data/Total-Overall-Signal-Importance-Calculator.py -sc BTC` from your favorite terminal / CLI to calculate the overall importance of the signals being used.
+Then execute: `python ./user_data/mgm_tools/Total-Overall-Signal-Importance-Calculator.py -sc BTC` from your favorite terminal / CLI to calculate the overall importance of the signals being used.
 The higher the score of a signal the better!
 And now it will also export to a `importance.log` file in the same folder for easy sharing!
 Share these results in [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can improve the signals!